-It's a way to have a traffic prosecutor review your case without having to come to court for a hearing.
+Itís a way to have a traffic prosecutor review your case for a potential reduced plea offer without having to appear in person.

 Suspensions and revocations issued by NYS DMV are transferrable to almost all 50 states.
 If you are suspended or revoked in New York (even if you do not have a NYS Driverís License), you will almost certainly be suspended or revoked by any state where you are licensed to drive.

-You have 10 days to plead guilty (you can explain) and pay the fine at the time you take the plea offer, continue your plea of not guily and an in-person trial will be set.
+You have 10 days to plead guilty (you can explain) and pay the fine at the time you take the plea offer, or continue your plea of not guilty and an in-person trial will be set.
 More information is on your ticket.
 Once a trial date is set, there will be no further opportunity to conference with the prosecutor for a reduced charge/points and the matter will proceed to trial at the Agency.
 You are required to appear in-person for the trial.

 No. The plea offer will remain the same, you will still have 10 days to accept or reject any offer from the prosecutor and your case will still be set for trial.

-We will send an email or text as well as update the message on your status page when you come back to the website.
-Full payment is due at the time you take the plea offer.
+RTVA will send an email or text, as well as update your status page when you return to the website.